Suraj-Subedi/amount-to-words-en-np/README.md

 # Amount to words (en/np)

-A package for converting numbers to words (up to 13 digits), support for nepali language is comming soon ...
+A package for converting numbers to words (up to 13 digits), It supports both English and Nepali language. (new feature)

+# Features

+- Convert numbers to words
+- Supports both English and Nepali language
+- Supports upto 13 digits
+- No dependencies

 # Terms for contribution